msingh200/Mitigate_systematicity/README.md

-# This is the repo to the technical assessment code.
+# This is the repo containing the technical assessment code.

 ## The powerpoint that I emailed contains the steps and explanation.
 I also explain the steps briefly in my code.